Dowlish Wake: Governance

-The village is part of the South Somerset local government district within the wider Somerset County Council.
-It was previously part of the Chard Rural District.
+For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of South Somerset (established under the Local Government Act 1972).
+It was part of Chard Rural District before 1974.

 Dowlish Wake is part of the county constituency of Yeovil, which covers the towns of Yeovil, Chard, Crewkerne and Ilminster in Somerset.
 It is represented in the House of Commons of the Parliament of the United Kingdom.
 The constituency elects one Member of Parliament (MP) by the first past the post system of election.
 Until 1983, Somerset was split into four constituencies, and Yeovil constituency also included the towns of Ilchester, Martock and Somerton, but they were moved into the newly created constituency of Somerton and Frome.
-As of the next election, Ilchester will be restored to the Yeovil constituency, to equalise the populations of the Somerset constituencies.
-The Boundary Commission for England estimates that, subsequent to these boundary changes, Yeovil constituency's electorate will be 77,049.
-The current MP is David Laws, a member of the Liberal Democrats.
+As of the 2024 election, Ilchester was restored to the Yeovil constituency, to equalise the populations of the Somerset constituencies.

-Residents of Dowlish Wake also formed part of the electorate for the South West England constituency for elections to the European Parliament, prior to Britain leaving the European Union in January 2020, which elected seven MEPs using the d'Hondt method of party-list proportional representation.